 For the past 43 years Lolita has performed reliably, entertaining countless visitors to the Miami Seaquarium with her immense power, her graceful performances and the trust and cooperation she demonstrates with her trainers.
 She has proven to be exceptionally robust, outliving by over two decades all of the more the 40 other orcas from her community that were captured and delivered to marine parks within three years before or after her capture.
 Since 1987, when Lolita became the last surviving captive from her community, she has represented a unique opportunity to examine the strength and durability of the memories and communication systems of Orcinus orca

 .
 Various research projects were proposed at that time and in following years to engage Lolita in a communication experiment to test those abilities.
-It would be technologically feasible to facilitate two-way communication between Lolita, in the tank in Miami, and her family members along the west side of San Juan Island, to test the level and quality of communications between them.
+It would be technologically feasible to facilitate two-way communication between Lolita, in the tank in Miami, and her family members near the San Juan Islands, to test the level and quality of communications between them.

 Since 1993 a broad-based constituency has formed that is aware of Lolita's situation and is dedicated to her return to her home waters.
 Worldwide, a consensus has developed that the capture of wild orcas for marine parks harms the animals and typically shortens their life spans, resulting in a de facto moratorium on further captures.
 Despite breeding programs, the overall captive orca population has decreased from about 55 in 1989 (at the time of the last capture program) to approximately 44 today.
 [Note: Russia has recently captured 8 orcas and has shipped at least one of them to China, increasing the global number of known captive orcas to 55.

 ] This downward trend indicates that no replacement is likely to be found for Lolita when she dies or leaves the Miami Seaquarium.